Maren is a one-person fixer of "TLC Needed" houses. She explains methods simply to homeowners who are not in the construction trades.

-Perhaps one can expect to find a little mold in any home, especially a home with a basment or which is located in a humid climate.
+You might think someone can expect to find a little mold in any home, especially a home with a basement or which is located in a humid climate.
 However, there is such a thing as too much mold.
+And, where does that line between slight and intolerable lie?
 When you are challenged with the latter situation and cannot afford outside mold remediation services, one of the DIY options is to kill the mold with the detergent booster Borax (TM).

 Do not be casually confident that you are a healthy person and your immune system can defend itself.
 Be safe, not sorry.
 Buy a face mask and borrow or buy goggles.

-I normally wear glasses which have saved my eyes from injury many a time as I do carpentry or gardening.
+- Goggles: I normally wear glasses which have saved my eyes from injury many a time, as I do carpentry or gardening.
 However, my mold consultant strongly recommended eye goggles for anyone working above her own head.
 Naturally, painting a ceiling has one working overhead.
 So, I bought and used goggles which turned out to be very comfortable and not vision-obscuring.

 Identify the moldy area and brush or sweep away loose debris.
-Bag this and dispose.
+Bag this and dispose of it.
 Then vacuum the same area, preferably with a HEPA vacuum cleaner.
 If you need to set up work lights, do this now.
-Also, gather any ladders or stepstools you will need for the painting job.
+Also, gather any ladders or step stools you will need for the painting job.
 If you can open windows or doors to provide yourself with fresh air and ventilation.

-Step Four: Paint the Ceiling and Joists with Borax
+Step 4: Paint Ceiling and Joists With Borax

 Cover every bit you can reach with your "paint."
 It looks rather clear, more like cloudy water than an opaque white.
 When it dries, it will look much more white.